DylanShadduckUCD/CNN-Research/README.md

 notebook to reflect this.
 In the second code cell, change the boolean variable 'using_colab' to True.
 Also ensure that the 'google_drive_dir" is updated to reflect the folder you placed this repository data in.

+## CNN Pipeline

+In this section I will breifly cover the methods used to prepare the dataset for CNN training and describe the CNN model and how to use it.

+### Data Preparation

+Once the ec_postpro_merged dataset has been loaded into the notebook as a pandas dataframe, there is some work to be done to prepare this raw dataset for CNN training.
+To start I have narrowed my focus from the 26 available columns down to just one.
+Each element in the column represents the salinity of the selected station in $/mu S/cm$